Skip links and keyboard navigation

 The optimal climate-controlled conditions stipulated in AS 4003-1996 will not guarantee the continued strength of paper.

-For records with a retention period of 30 years or more, the paper is required to meet the National Archives of Australia's (NAA) technical specification for archival paper.
+For public records with a retention period of 30 years or more, the paper is required to meet the National Archives of Australia's (NAA) technical specification for archival paper.

 These specifications require the paper to have increased pH levels and lignin-free content.
 Paper that is compliant with the NAA specification will have the following NAA registered trademark.